Shotgun Seat Comparison

 We have had some issues with the original handlebars not staying put and sometimes get pushed forward if our little rider is pushing them too hard, I think the grips around the bike handlebar could use some improvement.

 The Pro handlebars utilize a different style attachment and have a quick release making them a better choice.
-We have not had a chance to test the Pro handlebars in person, but the design looks to be better.
+They are super quick to put on and off and definitely stay put better than the Original.
+We are happy with the upgrade!

 We like that the new Pro handlebars have a curved bar, nice grips and a better attachment system with a super fast quick release, hooray for no more allen wrench!